Trevor Day

 Profile:

-Dr. Trevor Day is a Professor of Physiology at Mount Royal University in Calgary, Alberta.
+Dr. Trevor Day is a Professor of Physiology at Mount Royal University in Calgary, Alberta, Canada.
 He holds a B.Sc.
 (2000) and Ph.D.
-(2008; Hotchkiss Brain Institute), both from the University of Calgary.
+(2008), both from the University of Calgary.
 He has Adjunct Professor status at University of Calgary, Department of Physiology and Pharmacology, and University College Cork, Ireland, Department of Physiology.

-He has an active interest in science communication, particularly how scientists can better engage the public in the importance and relevance of the scientific endeavor, with an eye to accessibility, excitement, and emotion.
-He has been combining his love of performing with his love of science through producing live science-music productions.
-Working with his band and author/science broadcaster Jay Ingram since 2008, they developed over 20 distinct shows and performed over 40 times at festivals like Calgary’s Beakerhead Festival and Jasper’s Dark Sky Festival.
+He has an active interest in science communication, particularly how scientists can better engage the public in the importance and relevance of the scientific endeavour, with an eye to accessibility, excitement, and emotion.
+He combines his love of science with his love of performing through producing live science-music productions.
+Working with his band and author/science broadcaster Jay Ingram since 2008, they developed over 20 distinct shows and performed over 40 times at festivals like Calgary’s Beakerhead and Jasper’s Dark Sky Festival.

 Courses Taught: